The-Aurora/Veto-Principia/README.md

 # Veto-Principia
 personal project

-To run you must have Unreal Engine (current version: 4.19).
-Right-click VetoPrincipia.uproject and generate project files.
-Then run the file and let Unreal Engine to build the project.
+In order to open the project, you must have Unreal Engine installed. <br />
+To open the project, open the VetoPrincipia.uproject file and select Yes when prompted whether you want to build missing components. <br />
+To view the code in Visual Studio, right-click the VetoPrincipia.uproject file and select generate project files. <br />